blanklist/CarND-Advanced-Lane-Lines/writeup_template.md

 On my second submission, I combined multiple thresholds including hls, lab, and luv.
 The result made for a more consistent video as each threshold worked well to bring out the yellow or white lines under various conditions.

+Third submission: It was suggested that I remove the hls threshold.
+After multiple attempts at creating a wholly consistent output video, I reverted to the three combined thresholds.
+The white lines were continually difficult to track especially in challenging conditions.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `perspective_transform_matrix()`, which appears in lines 5 through 31, cell #6 in the file `pipeline.ipynb` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
 The `perspective_transform_matrix()` function takes as input an image (`img`).
 I chose to hardcode the source and destination points in the following manner: